It is now appropriate to refer to him as Dr. Larson.

 Transformationally, I'm defining biblical integration as "the unreserved affirmation of the Bible's authority and the vigorous expansion of its influence in a given academic or cultural endeavor."

-of culture (nothing novel here): stuff you can touch (tools, including virtual tools), social practices, and social ideals.
+The model graphic is a very abbreviated version of what I'm trying to say.
+I see three components of culture (nothing novel here): stuff you can touch (tools, including virtual tools), social practices, and social ideals.
 Presumably everything in culture fits in one of these three categories.
 In this model, a Level 3 situation exists when discourse can easily switch between the three loci.
 Unfortunately, we don't have many situations in which people can easily move the discourse between artifacts, social practices, and social ideals.
 I can't tell you a school system at Level Three; perhaps I'm mistaken.

 At Level 3, a metanarrative will coordinate every aspect of the discourse.
 As a Christian, I suggest that Creation-Fall-Redemption is the biblical metanarrative.
 So if we can teach our students so that they learn to see everything in terms of these three lenses, we will have done them a great service.